ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 body_protected, payload, and signature are of the target COSE_Sign1 message. sign_protected is from the signer. external_aad is always empty (a zero-length byte string).

-The sign_protected field is embedded in the receipt contents to be able to re-construct Countersign_structure during validation.
+The sign_protected field is embedded in the Receipt contents to be able to re-construct Countersign_structure during validation.
 This is part of the definition of the tree algorithm.

 Procedure for reconstruction of Countersign_structure:

 1. Let Target be the COSE_Sign1 message that corresponds to the countersignature.
 Different environments will have different mechanisms to achieve this.
-One obvious mechanism is to embed the receipt in the unprotected header of Target.
+One obvious mechanism is to embed the Receipt in the unprotected header of Target.
 Another mechanism may be to store both artifacts separately and use a naming convention, database, or other method to link both together.

 2. Extract body_protected, payload, and signature from Target.

-3. Create a Countersign_structure using the extracted fields from Target, and sign_protected from the receipt contents.
+3. Create a Countersign_structure using the extracted fields from Target, and sign_protected from the Receipt contents.

 # CCF 2 Tree Algorithm

-The CCF 2 tree algorithm corresponds to the algorithm implemented in the CCF version 2 framework.
+The CCF 2 tree algorithm documents the algorithm based on a binary Merkle tree over the sequence of all ledger entries that is implemented in the CCF version 2 framework.

+> Add pointer to CCF v2?

 ## Additional Parameters        {#parameters}

-The following additional service parameters are defined:
+The algorithm requires that the TS define additional parameters:

-Hash Algorithm: The hash algorithm used for the Merkle Tree (see {{hash-alg-registry}}).
+- Hash Algorithm: The hash algorithm used in its Merkle Tree (see {{hash-alg-registry}}).

-Signature Algorithm: The signature algorithm used (see {{sig-alg-registry}}).
+- Signature Algorithm: The signature algorithm used (see {{sig-alg-registry}}).

-Service Certificate: The X.509 certificate used as trust anchor to verify signatures generated by the transparency service.
+- Service Certificate: The X.509 certificate used as trust anchor to verify signatures generated by the transparency service.

+The Service Certificate MUST be consistent with the Service identifier and Signature Algorithm.

 ## Cryptographic Components